IIIF/api/source/api/annex/notes/design_patterns.md

 IIIF specifications should be designed to reduce the complexity to the lowest possible point at which the use cases that feed them can be met.
 They should make simple things easy and complex things possible.
 They should allow implementers to build up from a minimum viable product in stages and incrementally enable more complex use cases.

-This decision was made to ensure the adoption of the specifications is as high as possible.
+The intent of adopting this principle is to ensure the adoption of the specifications is as high as possible.

 ### 2.3.
 Intelligently Manage Ramping Up